grocky/infrastructure/rockygray.com/README.md

 # rockygray.com Infrastructure

-This is the sets up the wild card certificate and apex domain for rockygray.com
+This sets up the wild card certificate and apex domain for rockygray.com

 ## Graph